 With people’s consent, investigators have tracked their social media posts and found their picture and language usage change as they develop psychosis, he said.
 In addition, looking at internet search history can reveal what individuals might be thinking or experiencing.

 “How do we use modern technology and the tremendous presence of young people on social media to help inform this issue?” asked Dr. Kane, also Senior Vice President for Behavioral Health Services, Northwell Health, New Hyde Park, New York.

-Along with this topic, he will explore many other areas during his upcoming Psych Congress session, “Predicting What the Treatment of Schizophrenia Will Look Like in a Decade”, such as the advantages of coordinated specialty care.
+Along with this topic, Dr. Kane explored many other areas during his Psych Congress session, “Predicting What the Treatment of Schizophrenia Will Look Like in a Decade”, such as the advantages of coordinated specialty care.
 This multimodal team approach to the management of early-phase schizophrenia includes individual therapy, family therapy, cutting-edge medication management, and supported education and employment to help people return to school and work.